robertstaddon/woocommerce-memberships-cards/README.md

 ## Changelog

+### 1.0.7
+- Switched from SFTP to rsync for faster deployments
+- Implemented delta sync to only transfer changed files
+- Added SSH key-based authentication for secure deployment
+- Deployment speed improved by 5-10x for subsequent pushes

 ### 1.0.6
 - Optimized SFTP deployment to only upload changed files
 - Added sync filters to exclude unnecessary files from deployment